leadr-msu/leadr-msu.github.io/guides/audacity.md

 # Editing and Recording Audio with Audacity

-This guide is prepared by Daniel Fandino with contributions by Sara Bijani and Alyssa Lopez, and is maintained by LEADR staff(http://leadr.msu.edu/)
+This guide is prepared by Daniel Fandino with contributions by Sara Bijani and Alyssa Lopez, and is maintained by [LEADR](http://leadr.msu.edu/) staff.

 *Last Updated: 1/24/2022*

 ## About Audacity
 Audacity is an accessible, open-source, multi-track audio recording, and editing software with a number of important features and effects, particularly for preparing podcasts.
 If you are interested in features or functions not mentioned in this brief introduction, please see the [Audacity Manual](http://manual.audacityteam.org/) for more tutorials or assistance.
 You may also check out our guide on [microphones](https://leadr-msu.github.io/guides/microphones.html) to see how we record audio using LEADR equipment.
+For an additional video tutorial, see the [LEADR Audacity Tutorial Video](https://www.youtube.com/watch?v=4JgqDg85628).

 <br><img style="border:1px solid black" class="center" src="img/audacity/audacityedit.png" width="80%"><br>

 **Setup**

 To get started, you’ll need to [download the Audacity app](https://www.audacityteam.org/download/).
 Downloads are available for Mac, Windows, and Linux.
-If you are going to be recording audio with audacity, you’ll want to plug your microphone into the USB port before opening audacity.
-If Audacity is not registering the mic, quit the app and try again.
-You may also need to select the drop down menu next to the microphone icon (1) and select your preferred microphone.

 **Recording audio with Audacity**